boldbi/vue-with-nodejs-sample/README.md

 # Bold BI Embedded Sample in Vue.js with Node.js

  This Bold BI Vue.js with Node.js sample contains the Dashboard embedding samples.
-In this sample Vue application act as front-end and Node.js act as back-end application.
+In this sample Vue.js application act as front-end and Node.js act as back-end application.
 This application aims to demonstrate how to render the dashboard available on your Bold BI server.

  ## Dashboard view